Home

 Recently my friends on the Asimov's magazine discussion board listed their favorite female singers.
 As it happens, I prefer female vocalists, so most of my favorites already fit the bill.

 For your edification, I shall list them here.
-Some are 'classic rock' performers, while others released their first albums in 2007.
+Some are 'classic rock' performers, while others released their first albums in recent years.

-Most, if not all, of these artists can be found on iTunes, and doubtless on many similar music download services.
+Most, if not all, of these artists can be found on iTunes, and similar music download services.
 Not to mention your favorite local retail music stores.
 Enjoy!

 I generally prefer talent over packaging, as I think most who read this web page will agree.
 I also favor singer-songwriters over heavily 'backed' band members.
 Some exceptions would be Joan Osbourne's against-the-grain "What If God Was One of Us," and Stevie Nicks' haunting "Beautiful Child."